The right educational services can meet each child’s learning needs.

 The cost of failing these children is high—both for them and for our community.
 We work with parents and schools to get a child’s education back on track – from ensuring testing for learning disabilities at a young age to making sure students with disabilities have an appropriate plan that meets their learning needs.
 When a child enters foster care, we advocate to keep them in their current school or line them up with in-school behavioral health supports to help them manage the transition.

-Students with disabilities or developmental delays were already behind their peers before the pandemic, and they faced higher levels of learning loss because of virtual learning.
-As each child returns in person this fall, we’re making sure they receive the specialized instruction they need and securing additional tutoring to make up for lost learning hours.
+Students with disabilities or developmental delays were already behind their peers before COVID and the pandemic often made it more difficult to access a quality education.
+Today, we’re making sure they receive the specialized instruction and additional tutoring they need to make up for lost learning hours.

 School-Based Behavioral Health